 Migration management is one of the major political and humanitarian challenges facing the world in the twenty-first century.
-In coping with this enormous challenge, the International Migration Organization identifies four main pillars of migration management: migration and development, facilitating migration, regulating migration, and forced migration.
+In coping with this enormous challenge, the International Organization for Migration identifies four main pillars of migration management: migration and development, facilitating migration, regulating migration, and forced migration.
 Each of these pillars demands multiple research and policy responses:

 Migration and development is clearly a vital issue in migrant source countries, where in some cases remittances and migrant investments surpass official development aid.
 Migration and development are also key issues in destination countries where labour shortages and population aging are challenges to continued economic growth.
 Additionally, the role of labour migrants is increasingly being articulated as a solution to labour needs in developed economies.
 Such debates need to include a critical evaluation of the process and ethics of temporary labour migration regimes.